doubleunion/doubleunion-dot-org/pages/visit.md

 ### Conduct while in the space

-Double Union has a strict [anti-harassment policy]({{ 'policies' | absolute_url }}) which all visitors and members are expected to follow at all times.
+Double Union has a strict [code of conduct]({{ 'policies' | absolute_url }}) which all visitors and members are expected to follow at all times.
 This policy is enforced by all Double Union members.

 ### Accessibility